What is an essay referencing system?

-When composing any piece of written academic work – be it an essay, dissertation or review – it is important to reference secondary sources clearly.
+When composing any piece of written academic work – be it an essay, dissertation or review – it is important to employ a clear essay referencing system.
 There are several methods by which you may do this, though the choice may be made for you: some publications specify how their work must be acknowledged, and indeed some universities or faculties specify which system students must use.
-Nonetheless, it can still be helpful to have some insight into all major referencing systems.
-This guide is the first in a series that will explain the key elements of every referencing system, and how you might adopt each one.
+Nonetheless, it can still be helpful to have some insight into all major essay referencing systems.
+This guide is the first in a series that will explain the key elements of every essay referencing system, and how you might adopt each one.

-But first, let’s take a look at what a referencing system is, in its essence, and why you should use one.
+But first, let’s take a look at what an essay referencing system is, in its essence, and why you should use one.

-Unfortunately there is no ‘universal’ system for referencing (wouldn’t that be nice and simple!)
-Instead, most scholars adopt one of the following (currently the most commonly-used systems in American and the UK):
+Unfortunately there is no ‘universal’ system for essay referencing (wouldn’t that be nice and simple?!).
+Instead, most scholars adopt one of the following (currently the most commonly-used systems in America and the UK):

 Why should I use a referencing system when writing essays?